crystalcommerce/page_token/README.md

 TODO: Write a better gem description

-Fairly simple pattern that stores search placeholders in Redis.
+Fairly hacky pattern that stores search placeholders in Redis.
 This is intended for allowing predictable, token-based pagination for APIs.
 See the Usage section for notes on requirements.